grantcolley/diptype/README.md

 # diptype

-Type helper for dynamically creating new instances of classes, getting and setting properties.
+Type helper for dynamically creating new instances of classes, getting and setting properties faster than reflection.

 ####Table of Contents
 * [DynTypeHelper](#dyntypehelper)